-Some call it a rock guitar, others say it is for blues.
+Some call it a rock guitar; others say it is for blues.
 Some throw up their hands in the shape of horns thrashing metal while others play it sitting down.
-There might not be a more well known and more undefined guitar shape in history than the legendary Gibson Flying V. It’s signature futuristic look even 61 years after its creation in the legendary Parson Street factory in Michigan still has a level of unequivocal cool, edginess and simplicity that has kept its look timeless.
-Heros from Albert King to Jimi Hendrix, Michael Schenker to Grace Potter have wielded the instrument allowing it to leap genres and transcend culture as one of the defining looks when a person says “guitar”.
+It goes without saying that there might not be a more well known and more undefined guitar shape in history than the legendary Gibson Flying V. It’s signature futuristic look, even 61 years after its creation in the legendary Parson Street factory in Michigan, still has a level of unequivocal cool, edginess and simplicity that has kept its look timeless.
+Heros from Albert King to Jimi Hendrix, Michael Schenker to Grace Potter have wielded the instrument to leap genres and transcend culture as one of the defining looks when a person says “guitar.”
 Let’s look into what made this guitar so special to so many.

 The Space Race:

-In what we now describe as the “golden age” of guitar design the 1950s was nothing short of a battlefield between the great minds of Leo Fender and Ted McCarty.
-Fender, in 1952, turned the world on its head with the release of the Telecaster forcing Gibson to produce models they never dreamed of to compete.
-Despite coming up with such beautiful creations as the Les Paul to contend they were quickly losing traction among players when Fender released their next groundbreaking model, the Stratocaster.
+In what we now describe as the “golden age” of guitar design, the 1950s was nothing short of a battlefield between the great minds of Leo Fender and Ted McCartey.
+In 1952, Fender turned the world on its head with the Telecaster release forcing Gibson to produce models they never dreamed of to compete.
+Despite coming up with such beautiful creations as the Les Paul to contend, they quickly lost traction among players when Fender released their next groundbreaking model, the Stratocaster.

 Gibson CEO Ted McCarty needed something that would wow, something that would be innovative.
-In 1958 McCarty produced and released the now-iconic ES-335, Futura (soon to be called Explorer after some tweaks) and the Flying V. The Flying V, listed at $247 (now some of the same years are worth several hundred thousand with some as high as $750,000 with original case) was not a sales success as they planned.
-With only 80 produced in 1958, it did, however, shock the guitar world and reestablished Gibson as an innovative guitar company with plenty of fight still left in it.
+In 1958 McCartey produced and released the now-iconic ES-335, Futura (soon to be called Explorer after some tweaks), and the Flying V. The Flying V, listed at $247 (now some of the same year are worth several hundred thousand with some as high as $750,000 with original case) was not a sales success as they planned.
+However, with only 80 produced in 1958, it shook the guitar world and reestablished Gibson as an innovative guitar company with plenty of fight still left in it.

 The First Exotic Tonewood Guitar:

-Unlike all other Gibson models, until that time the Flying V alongside the Explorer was the first-ever solid body Gibsons to be produced out of white Limba, now referred to as Korina.
-Limba is a species of wood found in Africa that is often lighter than Honduran Mahogany and comes in two varieties white and black which are identified by their color.
-Korina has a tone comparable to Mahogany, but with a slightly higher midrange focus.
+Unlike all other Gibson models, until that time, the Flying V alongside the Explorer were the first-ever solid body Gibsons to be produced out of white Limba, now referred to as Korina.
+Limba is a wood species found in Africa that is often lighter than Honduran Mahogany and comes in two varieties, white and black, identified by their color.
+Korina has a tone comparable to Mahogany but with a slightly higher midrange focus.

 1958 & 1959 Flying V’s featured a 2 piece white Limba body with a one-piece Limba neck.
-The body featured a more squared-off shoulder compared to their later siblings and featured a unique rubber pad on the treble side designed to keep the guitar from sliding when it was played sitting down.
-Interesting enough, the rubber that is so coveted now was nothing more than recycled floor mats that the workers would stand on!
-They simply cleaned the pieces off, cut them into shape and inlaid them into the body allowing them to be innovative, recycle and be cost-effective at the same time.
+The body featured a more squared-off shoulder than their later siblings and featured a unique rubber pad on the treble side designed to keep the guitar sliding when it was played sitting down.
+Interestingly, the rubber that is so coveted now was actually nothing more than recycled floor mats that the workers would stand on!
+They cleaned the pieces off, cut them into shape, and inlaid them into the body, allowing them to be innovative, recycle and be cost-effective at the same time.

 The fingerboard was a beautiful unbound piece of Brazilian Rosewood with cellulose nitrate dots and .070″ thick frets in 1958 and .100″ thick frets in 1959.
 The neck and body were glued together using hot hide glue.

-The headstock of the Flying V was holly and unlike all other Gibson models, the Flying V featured a raised plastic logo instead of one made of inlaid Mother of Pearl.
+The Flying V’s headstock was holly, and unlike all other Gibson models, the Flying V featured a raised plastic logo instead of one made of inlaid Mother of Pearl.
 Though the Flying V was the only guitar featuring a raised logo, the Gibson GA-5 amp featured the same logo and was found in both silver and gold variations.

-Mr. McCarty wanted the Flying V to stand out from the crowd so it was naturally appointed with gold plated hardware.
+Mr. McCarty wanted the Flying V to really stand out from the crowd, so it was naturally appointed with gold plated hardware.

-The single ring, single-line Kluson Deluxe tuning pegs bore a D-169400 PATENT NO. stamp underneath the tuner.
-Many of these tuning peg heads crumbled over time as they oxidized and shrunk in size and changed in color to a dark caramel color.
+The single ring, single-line Kluson Deluxe tuning pegs bore a D-169400 PATENT NO. Stamp underneath the tuner.
+Many of these tuning peg heads crumbled over time as they oxidized and actually shrunk in size and changed in color to a dark caramel color.

-The pickup rings sported on these early models is the now mythical butyrate M69 rings named after the “M69” stamp on their base.
-These pickup rings are now highly sought after and ask for enormous prices.
+The pickup rings sported on these early models are the now mythical butyrate M69 rings named after the “M69” stamp on their base.
+These pickup rings are now highly sought after and ask enormous prices.
 The MR490 or MR491 marking on their underside identified the neck or bridge ring.

-The truss rod covers were made of a rolled plastic which can be identified by lifting it towards the light and seeing the waves in the plastic.
-The truss rod also was a single-action truss rod with Halfmoon washer and had a ¼’’ maple filler.
+The truss rod covers were made of a rolled plastic, which can be identified by lifting it towards the light and seeing the waves in the plastic.
+The truss rod also was a single-action truss rod with a Halfmoon washer and had a ¼” maple filler.

-The Jackplate interesting enough also was unique with its rounded corners until mid-1959 when it changed to a more square shape.
-The toggle switch tip was made of Catalin which is identified by its amber yellow color and no seam.
+The Jackplate, interesting enough, also was unique with its rounded corners until mid-1959 when it changed to a square shape.
+The toggle switch tip was made of Catalin, identified by its amber yellow color and no seam.

 A Bridge to the Future